tlamoureux24/venus-os_dbus-serialbattery/docs/versioned_docs/version-v1.3.20240705-or-older/general/install.md

 # How to install, update, disable, enable and uninstall

 ## 🚨 NB!
-Before you begin
+Before you begin 🚨

 > The driver does not do any setup of your BMS/battery.
 You need to have a working battery before you start.

-> It is always recommended to use the latest Venus OS version with the latest driver version.
-To avoid a [white screen](../faq/index.md#fix-white-screen-after-install) after install check the compatibility matrix below.

-> Multi battery setup: If you are using multiple batteries you need to use a battery aggregator else you cannot use the full system power.
+> **Multi battery setup**<br />
+> In Venus OS only one battery can be selected for controlling CVL, CCL and DCL.
+This battery then controls the whole system.
+Also for displaying the battery values in the overview (GUI and VRM) only one battery can be selected.
+Therefore you need to use a battery aggregator.
 See [How to aggregate multiple batteries?](../faq/index.md#how-to-aggregate-multiple-batteries)

 > The Bluetooth and CAN connections are still not stable on some systems.
 If you want to have a stable connection use the serial connection.

+> It is always recommended to use the latest Venus OS version with the latest driver version.
+To avoid a [white screen](../faq/index.md#fix-white-screen-after-install) after install check the compatibility matrix below.

 ## Compatibility Matrix